 China, India, Japan, and Ethiopia are some of the countries where body modification has long been used in cultural and religious ceremonies.

 Even the most common forms of body modification have their roots in religious traditions, according to anthropologists.
-For example, in the U.S. male circumcision is a widely accepted form of body modification that was born in the Jewish tradition, but is now a common practice that some believe is necessary for preventative healthcare.
+For example, in the U.S. male circumcision is a widely accepted form of body modification that was born in the Jewish tradition, but is now a common practice outside of the Jewish faith that some believe is necessary for preventative healthcare.

 There are plenty more accepted forms, so where do plastic surgeons draw the line?